Find more staff

 Deb is a Senior Fellow of the HEA.
 (SFHEA.)

-Deb is the Teaching and Learning lead on the Steering Group for the Fashion Textiles Subject Association (FTC), and whilst in this Role established and continues to deliver an annual series of 'Teaching and Learning Breakfast Events' curating high talks from Speakers from across Industry and HE.
-The series aims to respond to emergent shifts within Industry practice and Subject pedagogy; and to provoke reflection, debate and development in response to these.
+Deb is the Teaching and Learning lead for the Fashion Textiles Subject Association (FTC).
+In this role she founded and continues to lead an annual series of Teaching and Learning events, curating high profile seminars from Industry and Sector Leaders.
+The series aims to respond to emergent shifts in both Industry and Subject pedagogy; and to provoke reflection, debate and development in response to these.

-Within these areas, Deb works with Students to facilitate an exploration of critical and expanded Fashion Practices wherein Students can synthesise their individual strengths, creative vision and professional ambitions.
+Within these areas, Deb works with Students to facilitate an exploration of critical and expanded Fashion Textile Practices wherein Students can synthesise their individual strengths, creative vision and professional ambitions.

-In addition to her Programme Leader Role Deb is L6 lead for the Fashion Textiles programme and Module Leader for
+In addition to her Programme Leader Role Deb is L6 lead for the Fashion Textiles programme and Module Leader for the following Modules;

-Professional Practice in Fashion Textiles 1
+Professional Practice in Fashion Textiles 1 (Live Industry brief)

 Preparation for Extended Study in Fashion Textiles 15c + 30c